cbusatto/crBART/README.md

-R code for ordinalBART: an example can be found in main_ordinalBART.R
+R code for crBART: an example can be found in main_crBART.R